Welcome to the Order of St Camillus Website for the Anglo-Irish Province.

 Killucan

-We are a Catholic, Not-For-Profit, facility caring for the Older Person and the Terminally Ill since 1976.
-However, the members of our community have been caring for people in the locality since 1935.
+However, members of the religious community have been caring for people in the locality since 1935

-If you are considering long or short-term care for either yourself or a loved one, why not contact the Nursing Centre at
+If you are considering long or short-term care for either yourself or a relative contact us at

 (00353) 044-9374196 or This e-mail address is being protected from spambots.
 You need JavaScript enabled to view it